Current as of 3/10/2018

 Once you’ve found the name of the base/station(underlined in blue) and the planet(underlined in red) it’s around, you can either use U and Y to scroll through the available targets until you find what you’re looking for, or physically look around and target things under your pointer with T until you find the planet or moon you’re looking for, approach that, then look for the specific base and approach that.

 As an interceptor the way you can be most useful to your team is to, between fighting other ships, find turrets on enemy bases and destroy them to clear the way for your team’s capital ships.
-To destroy them, you will want to “dumbfire” your missiles at them.
+Doing this also has the benefit of making you lots of credits to upgrade ships later.
+To destroy them, you will want to use your kinetic weapons (mouse 1) to shoot at them until they’re destroyed.
+You can also “dumbfire” your missiles at them though this is less effective lately.
 Be careful, when dumbfiring missiles, the missile inherits your speed so if you’re moving left, right, up or down your missile can go wide!
 To fire a missile dumbfire, press X and toggle the “safety lock” option off, this will make it so when you press “fire missile” your ship will fire a missile whether or not you have a target locked.
 This is useful for bombing runs on Base or Station turrets.

 If you find yourself in a ship capable of doing more damage to structures like a bomber, destroyer or cruisers, try to make note of enemy spawn gantries, reactors, and other vital station components.
 The UI for this is a work in progress, but basically you want to bombard them until their texture changes to an obviously damaged state with explosions, this indicates you’ve destroyed that segment of the station.
 Destroying specific modules will have specific effects, and if you destroy enough the whole station will be destroyed.